-Users can belong to more than one user group.
-The actual resource groups that a user has access to are cumulative among those resource groups.
+Users can belong to more than one user group, which may have different resource group associations.
+The resources that a user can access are cumulative among those resource groups.
 That is, a user who belongs to User Group 1, which has access only to dev resource, and User Group 2, which has access to all production resources, will have access to all resources, both dev and production.

 View Filtering by Resource Group

 View filtering allows Lacework Console users to focus on the vulnerability or compliance data relevant to their interests.

 Note that resources are unavailable if the resource groups condition do not apply to the resource type for a given view.
 For example, you can't filter by a container-based resource group on the Cloud Compliance page, since container resource groups are based on Image IDs and the Cloud Compliance view is based on Resource IDs.

 Also, organization, tenant, or folder information is not available at the machine level for agent or agentless installations.

 Legacy Resource Groups

 Legacy resource groups are used in alert routing.